NikitaGahoi/deep-learning-challenge/README.md

 ### Correlation Matrix:
 The correlation matrix was calculated for the dataset application_dummies.
 This matrix represents the pairwise correlations between different features.
 It is then visualized as a heatmap using the seaborn library.
-It could be concluded from the correlation matrix that two columns "STATUS" and "SPECIAL_CONSIDERATION" have almost no co-relation with any feature in the matrix.
+It could be concluded from the correlation matrix that two columns `STATUS` and `SPECIAL_CONSIDERATION` have almost no co-relation with any feature in the matrix.
 To confirm the conclusion drawn from the correlation matrix and look at the feature importance , random forest model was tested and list of important features were created.

 ![image](https://github.com/NikitaGahoi/deep-learning-challenge/assets/136101293/0605f9c5-cfd0-4b42-9c31-90518f1f6c0d)